JiaWenqi/sentiment_lstm/README.md

 8. Regularization
 9. Dropout

+## Open Question
+1. Should we train embedding on the corpse or use pretrained embedding from larger corpse?

 ## Results
 ### Index based input without embedding, using the last output, euclidean distance loss
 This is the first experiment setting. length is set to around 100, batch_size around 50, the test result never went higher than 55%.
 This looks miserable result, considering 50% is coin toss.